Assessment Lead Programme

 Staff enrolled on the programme then work through four modules:

-It will give you a robust understanding of key assessment concepts, including our four pillars of assessment, and will lay firm foundations for the practical design and analysis work of modules 2 and 3.
+Gain a robust understanding of key assessment concepts, including our four pillars of assessment.
+Lay firm foundations for the practical design and analysis work of Modules 2 and 3.

-You will be guided through a practical and iterative process of designing and trialling assessments – both formative and summative – with your pupils.
-This will feed into module 3, when you will begin collaborating with your colleague(s) to analyse and improve them.
+Enjoy working through a practical and iterative process of designing and trialling assessments – both formative and summative – with your pupils.

-This module covers content including how to analyse assessment data and fine-tune questions to improve formative and summative assessments that are demonstrably reliable in supporting curriculum planning and tracking progress.
+Analyse assessment data and fine-tune questions to improve formative and summative assessments.
+Develop practice in evidence-based curriculum planning and tracking progress.

-You will begin creating an evidence-based school assessment system, beginning to improve policy and practice across your whole staff.
+Create an evidence-based school assessment system.
+Define roles and responsibilities and improve policy and practice across your whole staff.

-- Two places on the programme.
-We insist on a minimum of two, because professional development has more impact when people collaborate and support each other!
+- Two places on the programme – because professional development has more impact when colleagues collaborate and support each other!

 Additional places on the programme are £500 per person; however we are currently offering a third place for only £300 or 5 places for a total of £2,200!